 5. Send follow-up emails in the same thread.

 Follow-up emails sent as a reply to the previous email thread appear more natural.
 Like you are manually following up with the contact.

 6. Keep it concise.

 Think about the emails you actually take the time to read—they aren’t long ones.
 No one has time for those.
 If your follow-up email is longer than five sentences, then it’s too long.
 Shorten it as much as you can.
 Instead of including a bunch of information in the email, direct the recipient to your website, blog, or some other link to learn more about your offerings.

 7. Include an easy “call to action.”

-While the call to action is vital in your follow-up email, the simplicity of that action is also important.
+While the call to action is vital in your follow-up email after no response, the simplicity of that action is also important.
 Do you want the prospect to schedule a phone call with you?
 Invite them click on your calendar link to schedule 15 minutes or less of their time.
 Would you prefer that the prospect respond to your email to show interest?
 Ask them to simply reply “yes” to show they would like additional information.

 Sending a follow-up email after no response is not only important, it’s non-negotiable.
 If you don’t follow up with a lead, your competition will—and as a result, they will be the one that gets the sale.
 One of the best ways to ensure you never give up on your leads is to implement an automated email system.
 Funnelfly can simplify and streamline the follow-up process using automated software that keeps you engaged with both leads and customers.
 It’s the email drip campaign platform created by startup founders specifically for startups and other small businesses.